CzekoladowyKocur/CinMath/README.md

 # CinMath is an inline, templated header only C++20 linear algebra and mathematics library.
-### In order to easily work with GLSL, the operations are **column-major**.
+### In order to easily work with GLSL, the operations are performed in a **column-major** fashion.
 The library supports arithmetic operations on vectors, matrices and quaternions.
 It also provides basic transformation functions.

 ### CinMath utilizes SIMD intrinsics (single instruction multiple data) - both 128 bit wide and 256 bit wide registers can be used to parallelize non-dependant computations.